 From a business perspective, workplace culture is essential in fostering a sense of pride and ownership amongst employees.
-Pride drives loyalty, innovation and dedication, and as such, workplace culture can be a key determinant of organisational success.
+Pride drives loyalty, innovation and dedication, and as such, workplace culture can be a key determinant of organizational success.

 What defines workplace culture?

-The culture of an organisation is made up of a number of environmental factors that contribute to the overall employee experience.
+The culture of an organization is made up of a number of environmental factors that contribute to the overall employee experience.
 This can include the physical work station, office opening hours, people, leadership styles, and access to technology.

 Britain’s current skills shortage has meant attracting new staff has become increasingly reliant on workplace culture.
 Flexible hours, remote working and even gym memberships are no longer considered perks, but essential benefits needed for recruiting and retaining top talent in any industry.